AllStarLink/ASL3-Manual/docs/user-guide/install.md

 # Install AllStarLink

 These instructions are for installing ASL on various computer systems.

+You’re going to start off by installing a new Debian OS on your Raspberry Pi, PC computer, or virtual machine.
+You probably don't want to install a production system right away.
+Give yourself some time to test that everything works as you'd expect.

-ASL3 has many changes so there's a bit of a learning curve.
-You'll want to read the whats new page so you know what you're getting to.
-You probably don't want to install on your production system right away.
-You’re going to be installing a new Debian OS on your computer, VM or microSD card.
+Note: if you have installed an earlier version of ASL you need to know that ASL3 has many changes and that there's a bit of a learning curve.
+You will want to read the what's new page so you know what you're getting to.

 ## Raspberry Pi

 <hr>

 ASL can be installed on a Raspberry Pi 3, 4, or 5.
-You will install an image on a MicroSD and go.
+You will install an image on a microSD card and go.
 This is the simplest install.
-For most nodes the menu will walk you through the setup.
+For most nodes the menus will walk you through the setup.

 ## Linux